ewayuan/ewayuan.github.io/_pages/about.md

 ------
 (* represents equal contribution)

-[Updated]**Contrastive Fine-tuning on Few Shot Intent Detection With Topological Intent Tree**
+[Updated] **Contrastive Fine-tuning on Few Shot Intent Detection With Topological Intent Tree**

 **Wei Yuan**, Martin Dimkovski, and Aijun An.

-WWW 2023: Proceedings of The ACM Web Conference 2023.
+WWW 2023: Proceedings of The ACM Web Conference 2023 [accepted rate: 19.8%].

 **Topic-Aware Response Selection in the Persona-based Dialogue System**